reframejs/reframe/docs/overview.template.md

 };
 ~~~

-A page config configures a page by assigning it
+A *page config* is a plain JavaScript object that configures a page by assigning it
  - a React component (required),
  - a route (required), and
  - further (optional) page configurations (such as the page's &lt;title&gt;, meta tags, script tags, whether the page should be hydrated or not, whether the page's HTML should be rendered at build-time or at request-time, etc.).